ashmalzahra/Portfolio/README.md

 After pushing the changes on github, merge your pull request and let github action process changes.

 ### Deployment
-Check for the tests when you generate a pull request and fix the errors if any.
+Check for the tests when you generate a pull request and fix errors, if any.
 For stylelint errors run:<code>sudo npx stylelint "**/*.{css,scss}" --fix</code> for automatic fix.

 ## Authors